Directory of Affiliated Societies

-Historians of German and Central European Art and Architecture (HGCEA)
+Historians of German, Scandinavian, and Central European Art and Architecture (HGSCEA)

-Purpose: HGCEA fosters the study of visual and material culture of Central Europe and enhances dialogue and cooperation among scholars working on the art and architecture of the region.
-The society maintains a website, publishes a newsletter (Eurotexture), and sponsors two sessions at the CAA Annual Conference, one of which is for emerging scholars.
-HGCEA also organizes and supports scholarly endeavors and events, such as symposiums, focused on Central European topics.
-HGCEA members include American and international scholars, both affiliated and independent, as well as graduate students.
+Purpose: HGSCEA fosters the study of visual and material culture of Central Europe and Scandinavia and enhances dialogue and cooperation among scholars working on the art and architecture of those regions.
+The society maintains a website and sponsors two sessions at the CAA Annual Conference, one of which is for emerging scholars.
+HGSCEA also organizes and supports scholarly endeavors and events, such as symposiums, focused on Central European and Scandinavian topics.
+The organization sponsors an annual essay competition and award for a junior scholar in the fields represented by HGSCEA.
+Members include American and international scholars, both affiliated and independent, as well as graduate students.

 Historians of Islamic Art Association (HIAA)

 Annual dues: $40 individual; $20 student; $60 joint; $100 sustaining; $100 institutional